Flame3456/AiPC/README.md

 The program's author is not responsible for any consequences of running the generated code.
 You can get the Gemini API key by going to the official website https://ai.google.dev/gemini-api/docs and clicking Get key, then we click create key and name our key and copy it
+To execute python code you need to install python from the official website, I use 3.11, but it seems like you can use any